 As one of nine states within the federal republic of Austria, Tirol is well known not only for all-season access to the Alps, but also for a variety of other attractions.
-With the state capital city of Innsbruck serving as home base, I explored the city on foot, and the following parts of the state with train and bus:

 For each location, I list the “why” (you should visit) and the “how” (you can get there from Innsbruck).
 I had specific goals, including a search for a Nobel Prize laureate, visit with friends, and expansion of a long-term photography project.

 Why: “Austria’s most beautiful village”, “Europe’s Most Beautiful Flower Village”.
 How: S-Bahn or regional train to Brixlegg, then bus 4074 to Alpbach.
 Key: Alpbachtal Seenland.
 Full posthere.